ADVERTISEMENT

 The prospect of marriage for an aristocrat such as herself loomed but was quelled by the social expectations of a woman of colour — who had the rank, but not the social status, and it’s there that I realised that there was a difference between the two.
 It’s not too remote from what we sometimes experience as Black women in modern times; we may possess the qualifications but often lack the acknowledgement we deserve.
 Belle sits at the intersection of two social realities: a woman from a group of people who are ‘othered’ and discriminated against, but also happens to be the niece of one of the most powerful men in the country at the time.

 While there is a greater appetite for showcasing Black heroes and heroines, both fictional and not, I think many of us can agree that space can always be made for our ‘ordinariness’ as well as ‘exquisiteness’ as Black people in larger cinematic industries.
 That isn’t to say that, in the UK context, these stories haven’t been told or don’t exist—period dramas here tend to focus on the lives of ordinary people.
-It’s a pattern the UK does well.
+It’s something the UK does well.
 But I hope when it comes to Black British histories and stories, this can be more of a staple, and there is some precedence for this with works like Flame in the Streets (1961) that focused on the Notting Hill Riots or To Sir, With Love (1967), starring the late, great Sidney Poitier who portrays an engineer-turned Black teacher at a troubled East London school.
 Then there’s Angela’s Ashes (1999) based on Frank McCourt's memoir, of a young boy growing up in 1930s Limerick, Ireland.
 The film features Black characters as part of the Irish immigrant experience.

 British television has started to fill some of these gaps, when it comes to more recent history, which is welcome considering a 2016 study by the British Film Institute that between 2006 and 2016, 59% of UK films did not feature a Black actor in a named role, with Black absence in period dramas standing at 80%.
 Steve McQueen’s mini-series Small Axe (2020) sheds light on personal stories from London’s African-Caribbean community, spanning from the late 1960s to the mid-1980s, which tackled issues like police brutality, community activism, and the fight for justice and equality.
-Each film in Small Axe tells a distinct story, often based on real-life events or inspired by the lives of real people: And just this week, McQueen debuted his latest film Blitz at the London Film Festival.
+Each film in Small Axe tells a distinct story, often based on real-life events or inspired by the lives of real people: Recently, McQueen debuted his latest film Blitz at the London Film Festival.
 It serves as a sobering reminder of World War II’s grim realities, focusing on a nine-year-old mixed-race boy’s difficult journey from the countryside back to London’s East End to make it back to his family.

 In recent years, period drama has moved away from only casting persons of colour in biopics that specifically deal with race such as Anne Boleyn which Jodie Turner-Smith depicts as Henry VIII’s second wife.
 The Personal History of David Copperfield (2019) adapts the classic Victorian novel with Dev Patel as Copperfield.
 This has its pros and cons.
 On the one hand, it opens up Black women and other women of colour to opportunities and provides them with a wider range of artistry but as Nylah Burton writes for Unbothered, acontextual-type films that remove elements of race and class, for instance, can push problematic assumptions.
 For instance, there’s resistance against “trauma stories” that may suggest that Black individuals are incapable of finding love or having full human experiences.
 And that doesn’t have to be true.
-Colour-blind casting can substantiate the denial of racism we sometimes here, even though it remains a challenge for Black communities in the UK.
+Colour-blind casting can substantiate the denial of racism, even though it remains a challenge for Black communities in the UK.
 This is a slippery slope; one can either navigate it successfully or struggle to maintain footing.
 Still, there is much to be celebrated.
 As we look to the future, it's essential to continue championing diverse narratives that showcase the full spectrum of Black experiences, from the ordinary to the extraordinary.
-Whether in lavish period dramas or the realities of our here and now, the voices of Black characters deserve a prominent place in the film.
+Whether in lavish period dramas or the realities of our here and now, the voices of Black characters deserve a prominent place in film.
 Looking back at Belle and how far we have come, that promise feels real.

 More from TV